trayio/embedded-edition-sample-app/README.md

 #### Your Partner Accounts External Users

 In order for your users to take advantage of the Tray.io platform, they must have a Tray account.
 We have set up a system to provision Tray.io accounts which will be linked to the team of your Partner user.
+This will generate the associated tray accounts for the end users but the end users would not be aware of this.

 #### Your External Users Solution Instances